Table of Contents

 - Tap Security

-- Under “Android Device Manager,” switch Remotely locate this device and turn Allow remote lock and erase on
+- Under “Android Device Manager,” switch Remotely locate this device and turn to Allow remote lock and erase on

 Secure Your New Phone